 Consider adding a Jell-O packet to your first aid kit or food bag.
 Creating a hot, diluted, Jell-O drink can provide a quick jolt of heat and calories to a hypothermic person.
 Be sure to dilute the Jell-O mix, or it won’t be absorbed properly.

-These things won't add much weight to your pack but can make a huge difference in the face of a winter emergency.
+These winter hiking gear essentials won’t add much weight to your pack but can make a huge difference in the face of a winter emergency.

 If you love nerding out about hiking gear, check out these other posts: